Carlsberg (district): Dipylon or Double Gate

-The Dipylon or Double Gate (Danish: Diptylon or Dobbeltporten) was designed by Vilhelm Dahlerup and was built in 1892.
+The Dipylon or Double Gate (Danish: Dipylon or Dobbeltporten) was designed by Vilhelm Dahlerup and was built in 1892.
 Dipylon being Greek for 'double gate', the Dipylon Gate is a double-arched Gateway marking the Vesterbro-side entrance to Ny Carlsberg.
 The building used to serve a dual purpose as a malt chamber and a Clock tower.
 The clock is still functioning and has artwork by Stephan Sinding.
 The arches have a granite cladding.
-Above them there is i diagonal pattern in glazed and red tiles.
+Above them there is a diagonal pattern in glazed and red tiles.
 On one side of the building, a frieze depicts nine persons in decorative tilework.
 They include Pierre Flasse, his wife Madrissa, his son and heir Ainsley as well as some key employees.

 Brewhouse

 The Brewhouse (Danish: Bryghuset) was built in 1901 as Ny Carlsberg's new brew house, replacing a smaller one still found on the other side of the street.
 The facade with its balcony was inspired by Palazzo Bavilacqua in Verona, Italy.
 The roof features Carl Johan Bonnesen's sculpture group in cast bronze 'Thor in combat with the Jötunns'.
 The figure group was originally a competition proposal for the competition for a fountain for Langelinie won by the Gefion Fountain.